MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/performance-enhancement-CRM-entity-page-loads.md

 ### Hide command bar in Edge WebView2 Process

-In Edge WebView2 Process, the command bar is always shown on the pooled Edge WebView2 Process instances.
-If you want to hide the command bar for a specific entity or for all the entities in the Edge WebView2 Process pooled instances, then you can add the following UII options.
+In Edge WebView2 Process, the command bar is always shown on the pooled Edge WebView2 process instances.
+If you want to hide the command bar for a specific entity or for all the entities in the Edge WebView2 Process pooled instances, then you can add the **HideCommandBarEdgeWebView2** UII option.

-- To hide a specific entity: **BlockEdgeWebView2Pooling**
-- To hide for all the entities: **HideCommandBarEdgeWebView2**

-#### Hide command bar for a specific entity

-Use the **BlockEdgeWebView2Pooling** UII option if you want to hide the command bar for a specific entity in the Edge WebView2 Process pooled instances.

-See [Add the BlockEdgeWebView2Pooling UII option](#add-the-blockedgewebview2pooling-uii-option) to know how to add the UII option.

-#### Hide command bar for all the entities

-Use the **HideCommandBarEdgeWebView2** UII option if you want to hide the command bar for all the entities in the Edge WebView2 Process pooled instances.

-1. Sign in to the Dynamics 365 instance.

-2. Select the down arrow next to Dynamics 365.

-3. Select **Unified Service Desk Administrator**.

-4. Select **Options** under **Advance Settings** in the sitemap.

-5. Select **New** in the **Active UII Options** page.

-6. Choose **Others** for the **Global Option** field.

-7. Type **HideCommandBarEdgeWebView2** for the **Name** field.

-8. Type **True** for the **Value** field.

-9. Select **Save**.

 ### Show nav bar in Edge WebView2 Process

 In Edge WebView2 Process, the nav bar is always hidden on the pooled Edge WebView2 Process instances.
-If you want to show the nav bar for a specific entity or for all the entities in the Edge WebView2 Process pooled instances, then you can add the following UII options.
+If you want to show the nav bar for a specific entity or for all the entities in the Edge WebView2 Process pooled instances, then you can add the **ShowNavBarEdgeWebView2** UII option.

-- To show a specific entity: **BlockEdgeWebView2Pooling**
-- To show for all the entities: **ShowNavBarEdgeWebView2**

-#### Show nav bar for a specific entity

-Use the **BlockEdgeWebView2Pooling** UII option if you want to show the nav bar for a specific entity in the Edge WebView2 Process pooled instances.

-See [Add the BlockEdgeWebView2Pooling UII option](#add-the-blockedgewebview2pooling-uii-option) to know how to add the UII option.

-#### Show nav bar for all the entities

-Use the **ShowNavBarEdgeWebView2** UII option if you want to show the nav bar for all the entities in the Edge WebView2 Process pooled instances.

-1. Sign in to the Dynamics 365 instance.

-2. Select the down arrow next to Dynamics 365.

-3. Select **Unified Service Desk Administrator**.

-4. Select **Options** under **Advance Settings** in the sitemap.

-5. Select **New** in the **Active UII Options** page.

-6. Choose **Others** for the **Global Option** field.

-7. Type **ShowNavBarEdgeWebView2** for the **Name** field.

-8. Type **True** for the **Value** field.

-9. Select **Save**.

 ### Block second navigation in Edge WebView2 Process pooling